smwillson/portfolioSite/README.md

 In order to clone the project onto your computer via HTTPS URLs (recommended) do the following:

-1. Open a new command prompt window
+1. Open a new command prompt window.

 2. Type git clone https://github.com/smwillson/portfolioSite.git at the prompt.